Chiefs nix headdresses, face paint to start NFL season

 MISSION, Kan.
-(AP) — Kansas City Chiefs fans who file into Arrowhead stadium Thursday for a masked and socially distanced start to the NFL season won't be wearing headdresses or face paint amid a nationwide push for racial justice following the death of George Floyd in Minneapolis.
+(AP) — Kansas City Chiefs fans who file into Arrowhead Stadium Thursday for a masked and socially distanced start to the NFL season won't be wearing headdresses or war paint amid a nationwide push for racial justice following the police-custody death of George Floyd in Minneapolis.

 The move by the reigning Super Bowl champions has pleased Native Americans as a good first step, but frustrated some of the 17,000 fans who will be in the stands as the team becomes the first to take the field in front of a crowd — albeit a smaller than normal one — during the coronavirus pandemic.
 Enforcing the new restrictions also comes as the team tries to require masks, which has proven challenging at some public practices.

-NFL teams with Native American mascots are facing increased scrutiny after the team in Washington chose to drop Redskins as its nickname after a long and often contentious dialogue with fans and the public.
-The Chiefs also announced last month that the team was discussing the future of its tomahawk chop celebration amid complaints that it's racist.
+NFL teams with Native American mascots are facing increased scrutiny after the team in Washington chose to drop Redskins as its nickname.
+The Chiefs also will make a subtle change to the tomahawk chop celebration amid complaints that it's racist, with cheerleaders using a closed first instead of an open palm to signal the beating of a drum.

+“We’ve started to work and started some discussions about trying again to educate and make people aware of the sacred position of the drum in the American Indian culture, but also that it’s seen as sort of the heartbeat of that culture," Chiefs president Mark Donovan said during a news conference Thursday.
+“And when you hear things like that, it’s easy to latch onto that, say, ‘OK, it’s kind of the heartbeat of the stadium too.'"

 Students at nearby Haskell Indian Nations University in Lawrence, Kansas, are among those who demanded changes.